petr-fedorov/oberon/README.md

 |Bitfinex| TBD|
 |KuCoin|TBD|

-Options are:

-    -q [ --quote-increment ] arg (=0.01) specifies the minimum increment for the quote currency (i.e. USD in BTC-USD)
-    -b [ --base-increment ] arg (=0.01)  specifies the minimum increment for the base currency (i.e. BTC in BTC-USD)
-    -d [ --deleted ]                     output deleted events too -p [ --pong-wait-time ] arg (=1)     specifies the maximum waiting time in seconds for pong message after sending
-                                         ping to an exchange

 `quote-increment` and `base-increment` depend on the exchange and the product chosen.

 Coinbase's [list of products](https://api.pro.coinbase.com/products/) contains parameters values for each pair.
 Bitstamp's [list of product](https://www.bitstamp.net/api/v2/trading-pairs-info/) provides  `counter_decimals` and `base_decimals` for each pair.

-The output file will have the name in the following format: `<exchange name>_<product>_<timestamp>.csv` where `timestamp` is the timestamp of an initial order book snapshot.
+The event file will have its name in the following format: `<exchange name>_<product>_<timestamp>.csv` where `timestamp` is the timestamp of the initial order book snapshot.
 The file starts from the events having this `timestamp` collectively producing the snapshot.
-The other messages in the file are updates of the snapshot.
+The following messages in the file are updates of the snapshot.

 There might be several files produced, with different `timestamp`s.
-That happens when an exchange websocket gets disconnected (i.e. when the exchainge does not respond to ping messages longer than `--pong-wait-time` seconds).
+That happens, for example, when an exchange websocket gets disconnected (i.e. when the exchainge does not respond to ping messages longer than `--pong-wait-time` seconds).
 In this case the application quitely restarts and creates a new output file.

+### **split**

+TBD

+### **merge**

+TBD

+### **transmute**

+TBD